Pleb5/satshoot/CASHU_SEED_WORDS_SUPPORT.md

-# Second Iteration towards NUT-13 support in Satshoot
+# Second Iteration Toward NUT-13 Support in Satshoot
-After implementing some basic functions for seed handling in nut-13.ts and first user UI flows in the modals MnemonicSeedGenerationModal.svelte and MnemonicSeedInputModal for setting up and initializing the wallet, now we want to implement a solid framework for durable Nostr native wallet seed support in the ndk-wallet package.
+After implementing the basic seed-handling functions in `nut-13.ts` and the initial user flows in `MnemonicSeedGenerationModal.svelte` and `MnemonicSeedInputModal.svelte`, our next goal is to build a robust framework for durable Nostr-native wallet seed support in the `ndk-wallet` package.

-For this purpose we introduce the Nostr Wallet Seed Event first.
+To achieve this, we first introduce the Nostr Wallet Seed event.

-## New Deterministic Cashu Wallet Event in ndk-wallet Package
+## New Deterministic Cashu Wallet Event in the ndk-wallet Package
-For deterministic Cashu proofs the ndk-wallet must track for every mint and keyset a counter representing the last used value starting by zero.
-This part of the wallet state must be store in the Nostr network through a new Nostr event (wallet seed event) with the following structure:
+For deterministic Cashu proofs, the `ndk-wallet` must track, for every mint and keyset, a counter that represents the last used value, starting at zero.
+This part of the wallet state must be stored on the Nostr network via a new Nostr event (wallet seed event) with the following structure:

 ### Protocol Extension
 This new event kind will be proposed as an extension of NIP-60: